Yakupacs/Yakupacs/README.md

 </p>

 ## About Me
-Hello, I'm Yakup Açış.
-I am studying Computer Engineering at Beykent University and I am a student at Ecole 42.
-I am improving my coding and algorithm skills at Ecole 42.
-In addition, I am also improving my teamwork skills and research skills.
-I have developed desktop applications with C# before.
-Then I learned how to scrape websites by writing bots with Python.
-Basically, I know these things.
-I have written my own website many times while developing myself in the front-end.
-I kept my HTML-CSS-JS knowledge active by making dynamic websites.
-Now, I'm learning how to create a mobile app with Swift.
-I am experienced in SQL Server and Git.
+Hello, my name is Yakup Açış.
+I am a fourth-year student studying Computer Engineering at Beykent University.
+Additionally, I am an active student at 42 Istanbul, which is a software school under the Turkey Open Source Platform.
+At 42 Istanbul, I strengthen my coding and algorithm skills, as well as develop my teamwork and research abilities.
+I am proficient in areas such as desktop application development with C#, web scraping with Python, and building dynamic websites with HTML-CSS-Javascript.
+For almost a year now, I have been developing my skills in Swift and have published my first application, a language learning app called Hiword English Vocabulary, on the App Store.
+I continue to develop this application.
+I am also knowledgeable in SQL query languages and Git, and I upload my active projects to Github.
 </br>

 ## How to reach me